 If you’re seeking a cool, hipster area of Copenhagen you might want to stay in Christianshavn, while Nørrebro is best for budget travellers.

-citizenM is a modern, stylish hotel in the heart of Copenhagen with Danish art dotted throughout as well as loads of seating and lounge areas.
-Rooms are chic yet almost pod-like, with MoodPads in each to control the lighting, temperature and TV all from the comfort of your own bed!
-A buffet breakfast is served every day to get your ready for a day discovering the city.
+citizenM Copenhagen Radhuspladsen: citizenM is a modern, stylish hotel in the heart of Copenhagen with Danish art dotted throughout as well as loads of seating and lounge areas.
+Rooms are chic yet almost pod-like, with MoodPads in each to control the lighting, temperature, and TV all from the comfort of your own bed!
+A buffet breakfast is served every day to get you ready for a day of discovering the city.
 Click here to check availability and the latest prices.

-Hotel Bethel is a simple, comfortable B&B-style hotel located in the colourful Nyhavn District of Copenhagen.
-Each room features a plush bed, TV, ensuite and a desk/chair, and a continental breakfast is served every morning.
+Hotel Bethel: Hotel Bethel is a simple, comfortable B&B-style hotel located in the colorful Nyhavn District of Copenhagen.
+Each room features a plush bed, TV, ensuite, and a desk/chair, and a continental breakfast is served every morning.
 The staff are great and are more than happy to help you plan your days in Copenhagen.
 Click here to check availability and the latest prices.

 What To Pack For Copenhagen In Winter

-Plus, accessorising with cute hats, scarves, gloves and handbags allow you to feel as though you’re adding personal style touches despite being wrapped up in a big coat every day!
+Plus, accessorizing with cute hats, scarves, gloves, and handbags allows you to feel as though you’re adding personal style touches despite being wrapped up in a big coat every day!